-Another year has passed us by and 2018 is here!
+Another year has passed us by and the new year is here!
 It’s a new year and time for new and exciting things.
 These 7 verses will help you kick off the new year in a powerful way.

 Every year millions of people watch the ball drop in times square with excitement and anticipation.
 The new year can be an opportunity for new beginnings or maybe even renewal.